Multibit-Legacy/multibit-hd/mbhd-install/README.md

 has to be registered.
 The code to support this is within JWrapper in the `jwrapper_utils.jar` which is not under version control due to its size (1.5+Mb).
 Consequently the Maven dependency references a JAR within the project itself which gives rise to a Maven warning that is suppressed with the `-q` option.

+(Jim) I had to manually unzip the wrapper-000version.jar and copy the lib/jwrapper_utils.jar to multibit-hd/mbhd-install/lib to get the build to run successfully.

 ## Notes on various installers